harlows/TERTL509/modules/introduction/what-is-literacy.md

 ### Activity #3
 #### My Personal Technology Timeline
 :fas fa-clock fa-fw: *Allow at least 60 minutes*
 > Timelines are a great way to show milestones and development over time.
-Brainstormed the defining moments in your digital life: your first computer, your first internet connection, or when you joined a particular social media platform.
-In this activity you will present these digital milestones in a timeline format.
+In this activity you will brainstorm the defining moments in your digital life (e.g., your first computer, your first internet connection, or when you joined a particular social media platform), and present these digital milestones in a timeline format.
 >
 > Visit the [My Personal Technology Timeline activity](https://elearn.waikato.ac.nz/mod/forum/view.php?id=1975273) for full instructions and Activity Bank submission link.